valkey-io/valkey-doc/commands/info.md

 *   `used_cpu_user_children`: User CPU consumed by the background processes
 *   `used_cpu_sys_main_thread`: System CPU consumed by the Valkey server main thread
 *   `used_cpu_user_main_thread`: User CPU consumed by the Valkey server main thread
+*   `used_active_time_main_thread`: Clock time the Valkey server main thread has spent on actual work, excluding time waiting for work.
+*   `used_active_time_io_thread_N` (where *N* is a number from 1 to the configured number of I/O threads):
+    Clock time each I/O thread spends doing actual work, excluding time waiting for work.

+The fields `used_active_time_main_thread` and `used_active_time_io_thread_N`
+were added in Valkey 9.1.
+They are a better indication than the CPU time metrics of the spare capacity of each thread, because Valkey uses busy-waiting when I/O threads are used, which makes the CPU time appear to be near 100% even if the server has spare capacity for handling more commands.

+The active time fields grow linearly with the server load.
+To understand how to interpret them, consider this example: If the main thread's used active time increases 5 seconds between two INFO calls 10 seconds apart, it means the main thread has spent half of the time executing commands and the other half waiting.
+It means that it's running at 50% of its capacity.

 The **commandstats** section provides statistics based on the command type, including the number of calls that reached command execution (not rejected),